blog

 Here are some of our key features:

-• Hotels Access: Gain access to tens of thousands of hotels to locate the perfect accommodations for your event attendees.
+• Hotel Access: Gain access to over 10,000 hotels to find the perfect accommodations for your event attendees.

-• Customizable Booking Site: Build an event-exclusive, branded site displaying your logo and imagery in less than 10 minutes.
+• Customizable Booking Site: Create an event-exclusive, branded site featuring your logo and imagery in under 10 minutes.
 No coding is required!

-• Group Block Management: Manage room block bookings with ease.
-Choose multiple hotels and room types, appoint a group block manager, view live inventory, and share booking instructions with attendees via link-sharing.
+• Group Block Management: Easily manage room block bookings.
+Select multiple hotels and room types, appoint a group block manager, view live inventory, and share booking instructions with attendees via a link-sharing service.

 • Streamlined RFP Process: Simplify the RFP process with our easy-to-use interface.
-Request specific nights, room types, concessions, and complimentary rooms while being able to select, negotiate, and accept proposals directly from your account.
+Request specific nights, room types, concessions, and complimentary rooms, and select, negotiate, and accept proposals directly from your account.

 • Simplified Booking Experience for Attendees: EventPipe offers a user-friendly, mobile-optimized booking site.
 Attendees can view, manage, and track reservations, even opting to join a waitlist for fully booked hotels.